Mike Defensor: Director, Petron Corporation

 On December 4, 2007, Mike Defensor quietly joined to the board of directors of Petron Corporation with former budget secretary Emilia Boncodin.
 Defensor had been frequenting Macau.
 Boncodin stated that Defensor was invited to the board by Nicasio Alcantara, government's team head / Chair, Petron.
 Membership in the Petron board is a lucrative job, as Defensor was offered a board seat in sequestered United Coconut Planters Bank.
-Defeated administration candidate, former senator Ralph Recto joined the board of Union Bank, controlled by the Aboitiz family.
+Defeated administration candidate, former senator Ralph Recto joined the board of UnionBank, controlled by the Aboitiz family.